ShaikMehraj/Data_preprocess/README.md

 Exploring the fundamentals of Machine Learning starts with importing and preparing data, then using visualization and Exploratory Data Analysis (EDA) to understand patterns, distributions, and relationships.
 This foundation ensures the data is ready for effective model building.

-Performing with existing Blog ; Refer : [Kaggel](https://www.kaggle.com/code/mehakiftikhar/amazon-sales-dataset-eda#Amazon-Sales-Dataset-EDA)
+Performing with existing Blog, Refer : [Dataset](https://www.kaggle.com/code/mehakiftikhar/amazon-sales-dataset-eda#Amazon-Sales-Dataset-EDA)

-# Packages used in the program :
+# Packages used in the program
 1. **Pandas:** Data manipulation and analysis
 2. **Numpy:** Numerical operations and calculations
 3. **Matplotlib:** Data visualization and plotting